-10. (1) Unless otherwise stipulated in the UNDERTAKING or elsewhere agreed by the ISSUER and the beneficiary, the beneficiary may assign to another person any proceeds to which it may be, or may become, entitled under the UNDERTAKING.

-(2) If the ISSUER or another person obliged to honour an UNDERTAKING has received a notice originating from the beneficiary, in a form referred to in section 6(2), of the beneficiary's irrevocable assignment, honour of the UNDERTAKING to the assignee discharges the obligor, to the extent of such honouring, from its liability under the UNDERTAKING.
+- 10. (1) Unless otherwise stipulated in the undertaking or elsewhere agreed by the issuer and the beneficiary, the beneficiary may assign to another person any proceeds to which it may be, or may become, entitled under the undertaking. - (2) If the issuer or another person obliged to honour an undertaking has received a notice originating from the beneficiary, in a form referred to in section 6(2), of the beneficiary's irrevocable assignment, honour of the undertaking to the assignee discharges the obligor, to the extent of the honour, from its liability under the undertaking. - (3) In this section, "proceeds" means the cash, cheque, accepted draft, or other item of value to be paid or delivered upon honour or giving of value by the issuer or any nominated person under the undertaking, but does not include a beneficiary's drawing rights or documents presented by the beneficiary.